gphanikumar/MM2090/lessons/Session0.md

-# Getting access to a machine
+# Getting access to linux environment

 The preferred operating system for this course is [Ubuntu 20.04 LTS (focal)](https://ubuntu.com/download/desktop)